 Historic Bethlehem Museums & Sites proudly preserves 20 historic sites, working tirelessly to restore, educate, and learn all we can about these beautiful buildings and their storied pasts.
-Learn about our historic sites here and then experience them for yourself with a Pass into History.
+Many of these locations are included in our effort to realize World Heritage Site status.

 Bethlehem Beginnings: Walk the Streets